Niich/mcu-coin/README.md

 # mcu-coin
 ## Design Goals
-- make a device that is similare in form factor to military chalange coins
+- make a device that is similare in form factor to military challange coins
 - production cost needs to be in the range of traditional coins ($5-$15)

 ## V1.0 features